-3. Verify the scan engine operation by scanning a bar code from the Sample Symbols in the back of this manual.
-The scan engine beeps once when a bar code is successfully decoded.

-Note: The default interface is USB Keyboard (PC).
-If you change to USB Serial, you will need to install the USB driver.
+- 3. Verify the scan engine operation by scanning a bar code from the Sample Symbols in the back of this manual.
+The scan engine beeps once when a bar code is successfully decoded. - Note: The default interface is USB Serial, so you will need to install the USB driver.
 See "USB Serial" on page 2-9.